 Setting up a PayPal account is easy and free of charge.
 On top of that, it works in most countries of the world, which gives both individuals and small businesses an excellent incentive to use it.
 Plus, when searching for the list of their transaction fees, it might seem that paying the 2.9% is not as bad as other services.

-However, when taking a closer look at what PayPal and other such businesses offer, there are a lot of hidden fees which tally up.
+However, when taking a closer look at what PayPal and other such businesses offer, there are a lot of hidden fees that tally up.
 After all, big corporations like making money, and at the end of the day, PayPal fees aren’t as favorable as you might think on the surface.

 Another hard pill to swallow is that PayPal doesn’t offer any type of receipt for the fees they charge or any changes that might happen overnight.
 In fact, you shouldn’t expect a breakdown on your profile either, so be sure to hire an expensive accountant if you want to get to the bottom of what goes in and out of your account.